karanrajpal/cookiecutter-react-next-shadcn/README.md

 - Dark Mode theme + toggle ready to go
 - Metadata for SEO
 - Custom Font has been setup
+- README.md with instructions on usage and deployment

 ## Make your own cookiecutter
 If you want to make another cookiecutter, follow the steps at [this link](https://cookiecutter.readthedocs.io/en/latest/tutorials/tutorial2.html)